-The economic characteristics and risks of the Conversion Feature are different from that of the host contract (the Note) in that it allows Lind to convert the Note (a debt instrument) into the Company's common shares (an equity instrument) at a price per share equal to the higher of (a) 80% of the five day trailing VWAP of the shares prior to the date of conversion, and (b) the five day trailing VWAP of the shares prior to the date of conversion, less the maximum discount allowable in accordance with TSX rules, thus the Conversion Option can be measured separately from the Note.
+The economic characteristics and risks of the Conversion Feature are different from that of the host contract (the Note) in that it allows Lind to convert the Note (a debt instrument) into the Company's common shares (an equity instrument) at a price per share equal to the higher of (a) 80% of the five day trailing VWAP of the shares prior to the date of conversion, and (b) the five day trailing VWAP of the shares prior to the date of conversion, and (b) the five day trailing VWAP of the shares prior to the date of conversion, and (b) the five day trailing VWAP of the shares prior to the date of conversion, less the maximum discount allowable in accordance with TSX rules, thus the Conversion Option can be measured separately from the Note.
 In addition, the number of common shares to be issued upon conversion is variable and does not meet the "a fixed amount of cash for a fixed number of equity instruments" requirement to be classified as an equity instrument.
 As such, the Company had designated the entire hybrid contract (the Note and all of the embedded derivatives) as a financial liability at FVTPL and are re-measured at each financial statement reporting date, with the resulting change in value being recorded as increase or decrease in fair value of convertible note payable in the consolidated statement of comprehensive loss.

-As the Company has the Buyback Option to repurchase the Note at the outstanding face value, the total fair value of the Note at issuance and as at February 28, 2019 is therefore \$600,000.
+As the Company has the Buyback Option to repurchase the Note at the outstanding face value, the total fair value of the Note at issuance and as at May 31, 2019 is therefore \$600,000.